-Vietnam witnessed the most significant developments related to transfer pricing, e-commerce activities and the application of e-invoices.
-Following the release of Transfer Pricing Decree No. 20/2017/ND-CP guiding the implementation of transfer pricing (Decree 20) and guiding circular 41/2017/TT-BTC (Circular 41), which entered into effect from 1 May 2017.
+Vietnam witnessed significant recent developments related to transfer pricing, e-commerce activities, and the application of e-invoices.
+Transfer Pricing Decree No. 20/2017/ND-CP guiding the implementation of transfer pricing (Decree 20) and guiding circular 41/2017/TT-BTC (Circular 41) entered into effect from 1 May 2017.
 In 2018 and 2019, various rulings guiding the implementation of Decree 20 and Circular 41 were issued.
-An amendment of Decree No. 20/2017 on transfer pricing is bein g finalised which proposes, inter alia, easing up the cap ratio of interest expenses under Decree 20.
-There was also a draft decree amending Decree 20 being released for public consultation recently.
+An amendment of Decree No. 20/2017 on transfer pricing is being finalised, which proposes, inter alia, easing up the cap ratio of interest expenses under Decree 20.
+There was also a draft Decree amending Decree 20 released for public consultation recently.

-In addition, aiming to enhance the management and taxation of e-commerce transactions, the Ministry of Finance (MoF) has circulated a draft decree, which includes in its scope organizations operating e-commerce platforms and websites, transporters of the goods, customs brokers, as well as the exporters and importers.
+In addition, aiming to enhance the management and taxation of e-commerce transactions, the Ministry of Finance (MoF) has circulated a draft Decree, which includes in its scope organisations operating e-commerce platforms and websites, transporters of the goods, customs brokers, as well as the exporters and importers.
 An e-commerce activity management system will be developed by the General Department of Customs (GDC).
-Export and import declarations will be processed 24/7 via this system and the system will inter-connect and exchange information with the National Single Window and other existing management systems of the GDC.
-The MoF has also included the guidance in a draft circular guiding Law on Tax administration on tax registration, declaration and payment for foreign contractors who operate in e-commerce or doing business via digital platforms and other businesses without having a physical presence in Vietnam.
-This is expected to affect foreign companies conducting business with Vietnamese companies and individuals using online platform.
+Export and import declarations will be processed 24/7 via this system, and the system will inter-connect and exchange information with the National Single Window and other existing management systems of the GDC.
+The MoF has also included the guidance in a draft circular guiding Law on Tax Administration on tax registration, declaration, and payment for foreign contractors who operate in e-commerce or do business via digital platforms and other businesses without having a physical presence in Vietnam.
+This is expected to affect foreign companies conducting business with Vietnamese companies and individuals using an online platform.

 Regarding e-invoices, following the release of Decree 119/2018/ND-CP (Decree 119) and Circular 68/2019/TT-BTC (Circular 68) guiding the implementation of e-invoices , a draft Decree on invoices and documents, which is intended to replace Decree 119 and Circular 68 effective from 1 July 2022 is being circulated for discussion.